-Investors should be aware that the publication of the SDEIS and the identification by the USFS of the Modified Mine Plan as the Preferred Alternative does not indicate any commitments on the part of the USFS with regard to a final decision.
-In developing the Final Environmental Impact Statement ("FEIS"), the next phase of the NEPA planning process, the USFS may select various actions based on the Modified Mine Plan or each of the alternatives analyzed in the SDEIS.
-The SDEIS is subject to review and comment by the public through the public review period, which may be extended by the USFS in its sole discretion.
+Investors should be aware that the publication of the SDEIS and the permitting schedule, and the identification by the USFS of the Modified Mine Plan as the Preferred Alternative in the SDEIS, does not indicate any commitments on the part of the USFS with regard to the content or timing of a final decision.
+In developing the FEIS, the next phase of the NEPA planning process, the USFS may select various actions based on the Modified Mine Plan or each of the alternatives analyzed in the SDEIS.
+Furthermore, the USFS is not bound by the permitting schedule and anticipated milestones may be delayed materially or not be satisfied.
+Investors should be aware that the Letter of Interest from US EXIM is non-binding and conditional, and does not represent a financing commitment.
+A funding commitment is conditional upon completing the application, due diligence and underwriting process and receiving all required Project approvals.
+Additionally, full funding under the modified DPA TIA is subject to negotiation of the additional in-scope work and final availability of final decision.